 Puget Sound Regional Council

-The Growth Management Policy Board meets monthly to advise the Executive Board and key growth management issues.
+The Growth Management Policy Board meets monthly to advise the Executive Board on key growth management issues.
+Agendas are posted before the meetings, meetings are recorded, and there is possibility for public comment.

-The Transportation Policy Board meets monthly to advise the Executive Board and key transportation issues.
+The Transportation Policy Board meets monthly to advise the Executive Board on key transportation issues.
+Agendas are posted before the meetings, meetings are recorded, and there is possibility for public comment.

 PSRC has adopted a long range plan, Vision 2050.
 It forecasts a population growth of 1.8 million people by 2050, or about 42%.
 From the report: